mdx-js/mdx/packages/mdx/readme.md

 ###### Returns

-`Promise.<Object>` — Promise that resolves to something that looks a bit like a
-module: an object with a `default` field set to the component and anything else that was exported from the MDX file available too.
+`Promise<OMDXModule>` — Promise that resolves to something that looks a bit like a module: an object with a `default` field set to the component and anything else that was exported from the MDX file available too.

 <details>
 <summary>Example</summary>